hectorcorrea/solr-for-newbies/tutorial.md

 }' http://localhost:8983/solr/bibdata/schema
 ```

-Notice that we are using the `_s` suffix for our copy field because that represents a single string which allows us to sort it, whereas the original `_str` copy field created by Solr was a multi-value string that could not be sorted.

 ### Testing our changes
 Now that we have configured our schema with a few specific field definitions let's re-import the data so that fields are indexed using the new configuration.